Cybersecurity Services in Vaughan for Local Businesses

 How Fusion Computing Works in Vaughan

-Every engagement follows the same structured process, whether you’re a 10-person office or a 200-employee operation.
+Every engagement follows the same structured process, whether you’re a 10-person office in the VMC or a 200-employee distribution operation in Concord.
 No guessing, no scope creep, no surprises.

 Assessment

-We start with a security assessment that evaluates your current threat exposure, tests perimeter defences, and identifies gaps in endpoint protection, email security, and access controls.
-This is free and takes 2–5 business days.
+We start with a fixed-fee security assessment that evaluates your current threat exposure, tests perimeter defences, and identifies gaps in endpoint protection, email security, and access controls.
+You get a written gap report against CIS Controls v8.1.

 Onboarding

-If we’re a fit, we execute a hardening phase that deploys endpoint detection, configures email filtering, enables multi-factor authentication, and establishes your security baseline aligned to CIS Controls v8.1.
+If we’re a fit, we execute a hardening phase that deploys endpoint detection, configures email filtering and DMARC, enables multi-factor authentication and conditional access, and establishes your security baseline aligned to CIS Controls v8.1.

 Ongoing Support

-From there it’s continuous protection with 24/7 MDR, quarterly penetration testing, security awareness training, and compliance reporting aligned to PIPEDA and industry-specific frameworks.
+From there it’s continuous protection with Huntress 24/7 MDR, security-awareness training, and compliance reporting aligned to PIPEDA, PHIPA, and the framework your auditor or insurer is asking about.

 Cybersecurity for Vaughan’s Key Industries